Business VPNs allow remote employees or offices to connect securely to an internal network.

 Businesses typically use a VPN to give remote employees access to internal applications and data, or to create a single shared network between multiple office locations.
 In both cases, the ultimate goal is to prevent web traffic — particularly traffic containing proprietary data — from being exposed on the open Internet.

 Why are VPNs necessary to accomplish this?
 Take remote employees as an example.
 When employees work on-premises, they can connect their computer and mobile device directly to the business’s internal network.
-However, if an employee works remotely, their connection to that internal network must take place over the public Internet, potentially exposing their traffic to man-in-the-middle attacks and other methods of snooping on sensitive data.
+However, if an employee works remotely, their connection to that internal network must take place over the public Internet, potentially exposing their traffic to on-path attacks and other methods of snooping on sensitive data.
 Encrypting that traffic with a business VPN or another security service keeps it safer from prying eyes.

 There are two categories of business VPN: remote access VPNs and site-to-site VPNs.